John Hume: Signatory to Sunningdale

 In March 1972, the London government prorogued the Northern Ireland Parliament and imposed direct rule "not merely to restore order but to reshape the Province's system of government".
 In the interim, Hume, together with Paddy Devlin, had his first experience of mediating between the Provisional IRA and the British government: 18 days of cease-fire assisted contacts that PIRA decisively broke off with Bloody Friday.
-On 21 July, PIRA set off 21 bombs across Belfast killing 9 and injuring 130.
+On 21 July, the Provisional IRA set off 21 bombs across Belfast killing 9 and injuring 130.

 In October 1972, the government brought out a Green Paper, The Future of Northern Ireland, which seemed to embrace much of Hume's analysis.
 While Northern Ireland would remain part of the United Kingdom for as long as that is the wish of a majority of the people, the government would take into account the "Irish Dimension" of the unfolding crisis.
 It would seek to accommodate the legitimate interests both of the minority in Northern Ireland that saw themselves as "simply part of the wider Irish community", and of the Republic of Ireland to whom it committed to make any new arrangements "as far as possible acceptable".

 On this basis, and following an election in June 1973 of a new Northern Ireland Assembly in which the SDLP emerged as the sole representatives of the nationalist community, Hume and his colleagues reached an agreement to enter into "power-sharing" executive with Unionists under their former Prime Minister Brian Faulkner as chief executive.
 SDLP leader Gerry Fitt was to be Faulkner's deputy, and Hume Minister of Commerce.
 The parties signed their coalition agreement at Sunningdale in England on 9 December and took up office on 1 January 1974.

 Hume had acted in direct defiance of PIRA intimidation.
 At the time of the agreement they had botched an attempt to kidnap his daughter Aine.
 In a case of mistaken identity, a schoolmate was bundled into a car and driven across the border.